Reverse Proxy vs Forward Proxy

 participant R as Reverse Proxy

-Note over R: Terminate TLS, read full request
+Note over R: Terminate TLS, parse HTTP, select backend

 A reverse proxy acts on behalf of servers.
-Clients believe they’re talking directly to the origin server, but they’re actually hitting the proxy.
+Clients believe they’re talking to the origin, but they’re hitting the proxy.
+It terminates the client connection, makes a routing decision, and opens a new connection to the backend (the terminate-and-reoriginate model).

 Core Capabilities

-Since the reverse proxy opens a new connection, the backend sees the proxy’s IP, not the client’s.
+The backend sees the proxy’s IP, not the client’s.
+Standard headers recover the real IP:

 X-Real-IP: 203.0.113.5